Tools to help you move forward

 Resources are being provided to counties to support the development and implementation of creative strategies for supporting, retaining, and recruiting quality relative and non-relative Resource Families.

-Services and supports will be tailored to the strengths and needs of a child and delivered to the child//youth in a family-based environment.
-These services and supports will be informed by an assessment and developed through a child and family team (CFT) process.
+Services and supports will be tailored to the strengths and needs of a child and delivered to the child/youth in a family-based environment.
+These services and supports will be informed by an assessment and developed through a Child and Family Team (CFT) process.

-Increases accountability and transparency of FFAs and STRTCs.
+This increases accountability and transparency of FFAs and STRTCs.
 This approach includes:

 - Accreditation by a national accrediting body